mienaikoe/ziyu/Chapters/4-1-Chapter23.md

 She led them for a few steps to two trusses that had been placed before they had heard news of Heiko, and I saw them off before joining the doctors around the large fire.
 I know my nather saw me.
 She always saw me.

 Pomri was crouched over an unconscious maman laying on a makeshift bed of salted kelp and preparing to inject kanosin into hae neck near the spinal column.
-She was visibly hesitant but an older Ulukoman maman assured her that the drug would work.
+She was visibly hesitant but an older Ulukoman woman assured her that the drug would work.

-"Setre's kaln, I reckon," she greeted me as I approached.
-"I'm Fanla."

-"You know what you're doing."
+"You know what you're doing," I said to the older woman, observing her movements.

-"A good man taught me for only a short while, but I've had a lot of practice over the past few days."
+"Kipnu taught me for only a moment, but I've had a lot of practice over the past few days."

-"Kipnu," I responded.

-"Y-Yes," she was surprised.

 Her eyes looked closer at me for some sort of answer, and saw my eager face.